muratk5n/thirdwave/en/README.md

 command ordered the remaining defenders in Severodonetsk, the administrative capital of Luhansk, to beat a tactical retreat out of the city and fortify their defenses in Lysychansk, the sister city to the west of the Seversky Donets River.
-"Remaining in positions smashed to pieces over many months just for the sake of staying there does not make sense," Luhansk Gov. Serhiy Haidai said...
+'Remaining in positions smashed to pieces over many months just for the sake of staying there does not make sense,' Luhansk Gov. Serhiy Haidai said...

 Russian forces were making slow progress in the Severodonetsk pocket for weeks, using their advantage in artillery to pummel everything in